danbev/learning-linux-kernel/README.md

 ```
 .cfi_offset 6, -16
 ```
-The first argument is a register number 6.
+The first argument is a register number 6, which is rbp and what this is doing is noting that rbp is being saved on the stack and how to find it.

+The following are register names to register numbers:
 ```
 General Purpose Register RAX 	0 %rax
 General Purpose Register RDX 	1 %rdx